oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 # 2 Operating Model

 _This section is non-normative.
-Normative content developed while developing the operating model will eventually be migrated to Section 3._
+Normative content identified while developing the operating model will eventually be migrated to Section 3._

 This section provides an overview of the approach to employing MQTT as a message transfer protocol for OpenC2 messages.